cmatth21/You-Are-Not-Alone-Phase-3-Project/README.md

 To resolve the challenges I had with how to create the simulator, I used CSS animation tools.
 I had trouble with the JavaScript code but played around with it until I fixed it.

-## In the fure, I hope to learn more about UX/UI design to modernize the appearance of the site.
+## In the future, I hope to learn more about UX/UI design to modernize the appearance of the site.

 Thank you for visiting and happy healing 🙏